-109.3 CERTIFICATE ISSUED.
-After the building official inspects the building or structure and finds no violations of the provisions of this code, including "type of Occupancy" and Use of the building, or other laws or regulations enforced by the code enforcement agency, the building official shall issue a Certificate of Occupancy which shall contain the following:

-- 1. The building permit number. - 2.
-The address of the building.

-3. The name and mailing address of the owner.

-4. The name and mailing address of the tenant.

-5. A description of that portion of the building, including floor area (in square feet) for which the certificate is issued.

-6. A statement that the described portion of the building has been inspected for compliance with this code for the group and division of occupancy and the use for which the designated occupancy is classified.

-7. The name of the building official.

-8. The date that the Certificate of Occupancy was issued.
+- 109.3 CERTIFICATE ISSUED.
+After the building official inspects the building or structure and finds no violations of the provisions of this code, including type of occupancy and use of the building, or other laws or regulations enforced by the code enforcement agency, the building official shall issue a Certificate of Occupancy which shall contain the following: - 1.
+The building permit number. - 2.
+The address of the building. - 3.
+The name and mailing address of the owner. - 4.
+The name and mailing address of the tenant. - 5.
+A description of that portion of the building, including floor area (in square feet) for which the certificate is issued. - 6.
+A statement that the described portion of the building has been inspected for compliance with this code for the group and division of occupancy and the use for which the designated occupancy is classified. - 7.
+The name of the building official. - 8.
+The date that the Certificate of Occupancy was issued.

 The Certificate of Occupancy shall run concurrently with the tenancy of the building.
-Subsequent tenants shall be required to obtain Certificate of Occupancy in their name.
+Subsequent tenants shall be required to obtain a Certificate of Occupancy in their name.

 109.4 TEMPORARY OR PARTIAL CERTIFICATE.
 Upon application by the owner, and for reasonable cause, if the building official finds that no substantial hazard will result from occupancy of any building or portion thereof before the entire building is completed, a Temporary or Partial Certificate of Occupancy may be issued for a portion or portions of the building.
-Such Temporary or Partial Certificate must also include all required access and existing systems, toilet facilities and fire protection equipment and systems.
+Such Temporary or Partial Certificate must include compliance with this code for all required access and exiting systems, toilet facilities and fire protection equipment and systems.

-Upon completion of the entire structure all Temporary or Partial Certificates shall be surrendered to the building official in exchange for a final Certificate of Occupancy, as specified in UBC Section 109.3.
+Upon completion of the entire structure all Temporary or Partial Certificates shall be surrendered to the building official in exchange for a final Certificate of Occupancy, as specified in ng katalogia kengalan kengan digipan kengapian di kengalan bermanan di digipan bermilan di bermilan di bermila Bermilan bermilan di digipan di bermilan di kengalan di dibermilan di bermilan di bermilan di bermilan di berm